s0b24/TicTacToe/README.md

 While creating the game, I used some information from:
 https://www.youtube.com/watch?v=Fa5egLurW5U&list=PLcSIMAULmMyftO2SvNGE5mmYKKeAWCJUm&ab_channel=PracticalCoding

-Also I used chatGPT to solve some issues in code.
+I used ChatGPT to solve some issues in the code and to add some elements I wasn't familiar with.
+However, all game logic and visualization were created by me.